carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 When your input channel contains multiple data items Nextflow, where possible, parallelises the execution of your pipeline.

+In these situations it is useful to add a `tag` directive to add some descriptive text to instance of the process being run.

 > ## Add a tag directive
 > Add a `tag` directive to the `QUANT` process of `script4.nf` to provide a more readable execution log.
 > > ## Solution